fastify/fastify-multipart/README.md

 ## Handle file size limitation

-If you set a `fileSize` limit, it is able to throw a `RequestFileTooLargeError` error when limit reached.
+If you set a `fileSize` limit, it can throw a `RequestFileTooLargeError` error when limit reached.

 ```js
 fastify.post('/upload/files', async function (req, reply) {